At least 3 dead in storms after trees fall onto vehicles

 The victim's identity has not yet been released.

 Two people were killed in Connecticut.
-Authorities say a person was killed when a tree fell on a car on Brush Hill Road in New Fairfield.
+Authorities say a person died when a tree fell on a car on Brush Hill Road in New Fairfield.

 In Danbury, a man was doing yard work at a residence at Candlewood Lake when he saw the storm and decided to shelter in his pickup truck.